fabriziobagala/HeaderForge/README.md

 - Chrome Extension API

 ## 📄 License
 This project is licensed under the MIT License.
-See the [🔑 LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to submit a pull request or open an issue.